 Once a service type is integrated into GOCDB, instances of this service can be declared as service endpoints.
 This is done by the resource providers (i.e. administrators of the site hosting the endpoint, regional managers, operational staff).
-A complete description of the process is described in the GOCDB user documentation [R6].
+A complete description of the process is described in the GOCDB user documentation [R 6].

 3.2.1.4.
-Regular review of the list of available service types services, a regular review of the list of available service types will be made.
+Regular review of the list of available service types

+The normal evolution of any infrastructure and middleware stack means that some service types might become obsolete with time.
+To avoid filling up GOCDB with too many disused services, a regular review of the list of available service types will be made.
 This task will be under the responsibility of GOCDB developers, who will get information from EMI and EGI-JRA1 before producing a list of service types candidate for decommission.